 In 1978, Kohut (4) observed that narcissists see others as extensions of the self.
 They expect others to ‘mirror’ their highly inflated opinions of themselves and then rely heavily on these people to regulate their self-esteem and anxieties.
 This is about getting other people to reinforce their beliefs (on the surface) that they are superior (3).
 And this is exactly how narcissists tend to enter into romantic relationships.

-How to know the narcissist is finished with you?
+How to know if a narcissist is finished with you?
 Let’s explore how Narcissists look at relationships and how the Narcissist experiences love.

 The Narcissist Relationship Pattern